bcholodenko/Metadata-AI/README.md

 <img width="600" alt="logo" src="https://github.com/user-attachments/assets/8bcf39fd-93c3-4017-96e0-7d692237b197" />
+# Metadata-AI

-Metadata-AI is a local AI-powered tool that automatically tags and dates scanned physical photographs by writing metadata directly into image files.
+Metadata-AI is a local, AI-powered tool that automatically tags and dates scanned physical photographs and home video by writing metadata directly into image EXIF/XMP and video container fields.

-It uses a vision language model (VLM) running locally via [LM Studio](https://lmstudio.ai) to analyze each photo, detect whether the next scanned image is the back of a photograph, extract handwritten dates and comments via OCR (translating to English if needed), and estimate dates from visual cues like fashion and technology when no written date is available.
+It runs a vision language model locally via [LM Studio](https://lmstudio.ai), so nothing leaves your machine.
+For each photo it can detect whether the next scan is the back of a print, OCR any handwritten dates and captions, fall back to estimating a date from visual cues (fashion, hairstyles, technology, setting), and produce a structured metadata record — all in a single VLM call per image.
+For video it samples frames, builds a date consensus across them, and synthesizes a written summary plus structured metadata fields you can review and edit before writing.

 ---

 ## Features

-- Detects back-of-photo scans and extracts handwritten dates via OCR
-- Extracts and saves handwritten comments from the back of photos, translating to English if needed
-- Passes the folder name to the VLM as high-confidence date and location information (e.g. `8-79 Hawaii` → August 1979, Hawaii)
+### Photos

+- **Back-of-photo detection.** When a scan of the back of a print follows the front in filename order, Metadata-AI detects it, reads handwritten dates and comments via the VLM (and optionally Tesseract OCR for an extra pass), and translates non-English captions to English.
-- Single VLM call per photo extracts date, time of day, scene description, indoor/outdoor setting, flash, keywords, and location — minimizing processing time
+- **Single-call image analysis.** One VLM round-trip per photo extracts: date estimate + confidence, time of day, one-sentence scene description, indoor/outdoor setting, whether flash fired, location (if geotagging is on), and 5 keywords.
-- Writes `DateTimeOriginal` into EXIF and keywords/captions into IPTC metadata
-- Optionally geotags photos by identifying locations from visual clues and resolving GPS coordinates via Nominatim
-- Low-confidence date estimates are skipped and logged to a `review.html` report for manual review
+- **Folder-name as context, validated.** If the folder name carries useful information (`1985 Hawaii`, `Summer 1992`) it's passed to the VLM as a high-confidence hint.
+Noise like `New Folder (2)`, `Scans_Batch_3`, `untitled`, or `temp` is filtered out and not passed as context.
+- **Confidence-gated writes.** Date estimates below your confidence threshold are not written.
+Instead they're added to a `review.html` report at the end of the run with folder, filename, raw guess, confidence, and any extracted comment.
-- Optional folder consensus mode uses the most common year across high-confidence results to correct low-confidence estimates in the same folder
+- **Folder consensus mode.** Optional.
+After analyzing every photo in a folder, the most common year among high-confidence results is used to override low-confidence dates in the same folder while preserving each photo's individual month, day, and time-of-day.
-- Handles VLM date ranges (e.g. `1975–1978`) by using the midpoint year
+- **Standards-compliant metadata.** `DateTimeOriginal`, `dc:subject` keywords, GPS, scene caption (`dc:description` / EXIF `ImageDescription`), and `Flash` (proper EXIF `0x9209` structure with `Fired` field) — all written via XMP sidecar then merged into the file with ExifTool.
-- Supports `.jpg`, `.jpeg`, `.tiff`, `.tif`, `.png`, `.heic`, `.webp`, `.dng`, and raw formats (`.cr2`, `.cr3`, `.nef`, `.arw`, `.raf`, `.orf`, `.rw2`, `.raw`)
+- **Wide format support.** `.jpg`, `.jpeg`, `.tiff`, `.tif`, `.png`, `.heic`, `.webp`, `.dng`, and raw camera formats (`.cr2`, `.cr3`, `.nef`, `.arw`, `.raf`, `.orf`, `.rw2`, `.raw`).
-- DNG files are written as `.xmp` sidecar files, compatible with Lightroom and Apple Photos
-- All images are converted to JPEG and downscaled to a maximum of 2048px on the long edge before being sent to LM Studio — keeping API calls fast while staying within LM Studio's JPEG/PNG/WebP support
+- **Large-scan safe.** Handles 600–1200 DPI scans that exceed 100 MP.
+Pillow's decompression bomb guard is raised to 500 MP (still catches genuinely corrupt files) and images are downscaled to 2048 px on the long edge before being sent to the VLM.

-- Handles very large scanned photos (600–1200 DPI scans can exceed 100 MP) without crashing
-- Skips photos dated at or after a configurable cutoff year (default: 2010)
-- Can recursively process all subfolders within a directory
-- Runs entirely locally — no cloud API required
-- Prompts for photos directory at runtime, or accepts it as a command line argument
+### Videos

+- **Frame-by-frame analysis.** ffmpeg samples one frame every N seconds (default 30) and the VLM produces a one-sentence description, date guess, and confidence per frame.
+- **Date consensus across frames.** The most common year among high-confidence frames wins, with a clear plurality-vs-majority distinction in the report when agreement is low.
+- **Multi-paragraph summary.** A second VLM call synthesizes the per-frame descriptions into a 2–4 paragraph summary suitable for someone who hasn't seen the video.
+Truncation is detected and retried with fewer frames.
+- **Structured metadata extraction.** A third VLM call distills the summary into `title`, `description`, `keywords`, `location`, `genre`, `artist`, and `date` fields, written into the video container via `ffmpeg -c copy` (no re-encode).
+- **Edit-before-write.** Preview every metadata field, edit any of them inline, then choose whether to write to the video file or just save the analysis report.
+- **Supported formats.** `.mp4`, `.mov`, `.avi`, `.m4v`, `.mkv`, `.mts`, `.m2ts`, `.wmv`, `.flv`, `.webm`.

+### Workflow

+- **Resume support.** Long runs are checkpointed file-by-file.
+If the process is interrupted, you'll be offered the chance to resume from where it left off.
+- **Dry-run mode.** `--dry-run` analyzes everything and prints what would be written without modifying any files.
+Existing checkpoints are ignored in this mode.
+- **Skip already-dated photos.** `--skip-dated` skips any file that already has a `DateTimeOriginal` tag — useful for re-runs over a partially completed library.
+- **Recursive mode.** Walk an entire archive of subfolders in one run; the review queue is accumulated across all folders into a single `review.html` at the run root.
+- **Rate-limited geocoding.** Nominatim lookups respect the 1-second-minimum interval and are cached per location, so a 5,000-photo run won't get you IP-banned.
+- **Fully local.** No cloud APIs.
+The only outbound traffic is to Nominatim, and only if `--geotag` is enabled.

 ---